Phong132/SofDevGame/README.md

 For users/audience to have fun!

 Risk:
-Some team member do not have experience at creating a game, Time correlation,
+Some team members do not have experience at creating a game, Time correlation,
 Learning Unity